raizen74/aws-sysops/README.md

 - Amazon Redshift clusters

 ## RDS
+AWS are responsible for patching the DB instance's underlying hardware, underlying operating system (OS), and **database engine version**.

 **Aurora logs**

 By design, Aurora Serverless connects to a proxy fleet of DB instances that scales automatically.
 Because there isn't a direct DB instance to access and host the log files, you can't view the logs directly from the Amazon Relational Database Service (Amazon RDS) console.
 However, you can view and download logs that are sent to the CloudWatch console.